About grant of probate

 - share transfer property

-Typical debts may include the funeral account, doctor's fees and utility bills.
-The costs of a memorial and wake, or travel expenses for family attending the funeral aren't considered as a debt for stamp duty purposes.
+The funeral invoice is a debt included along with other outstanding debts (as at the date of death) for the deceased e.g., doctor’s fees, utility bills and care home fees.
+The cost of a memorial, wake and travel expenses for family attending the funeral are not considered as a debt for stamp duty purposes.

-At the time of swearing the oath, you will be advised of the total stamp duty and fees payable.
-You must then get the relevant court stamps from the States Treasury at Cyril Le Marquand House and bring them to the Judicial Greffe.
+Prior to swearing the oath, you will be advised of the total stamp duty and application fee payable.
+You must obtain the relevant court receipt from the States Treasury at Customer and Local Services which you will need to bring with you to your appointment.

 The stamp duty ready reckoner can be used to give a guide to fees payable.